 "Clearly it's somebody who's in competition with the San Jose card rooms and wants the gaming dollars in San Jose to play elsewhere," Bay 101 spokesman Ed McGovern said.
 "If it were a civic group or law enforcement group, they would gladly identify themselves.
 I'm hoping San Jose voters say we don't want outsiders telling us what to do."

 One piece urging voters to reject Measure E was produced by Voters for Responsible Government, a Newport Beach slate-mailer company.
-Although the piece focuses on Measure E, it
+Although the piece focuses on Measure E, it also urges no votes on statewide propositions 34, 36 and 37.
+Voters for Responsible Government and its treasurer, Scott Hart, did not respond to a request for comment.

 Documents filed last week with the Secretary of State's office said the mail cost $51,445 and showed that Irvine development company Starpointe Ventures paid $45,450 to oppose the state propositions.
 But the documents did not identify any outside funding to oppose Measure E.